Netflix/metaflow-docs/docs/production/event-triggering/README.md

 2. Deployed flows can also trigger other flows automatically.
 In this case, `SecondFlow` is configured to start automatically when `FirstFlow` finishes.

-Event triggering allows you to compose arbitrarily advanced systems using individual workflows as building blocks.
 Events define a clear interface between workflows, which can be developed and operated independently, allowing multiple people to collaborate without friction when building and operating a larger system.
 For more context about event triggering, [see the announcement blog post](#).

 Get started with event triggering by reading the next three sections.
 The fourth section is relevant for more advanced use cases that leverage [the `@project` decorator](/production/coordinating-larger-metaflow-projects) to deploy multiple concurrent variants of event-triggered flows.